v7t-codes/NN_tensorflow/README.md

 # NN_tensorflow
-A neural network for classification built using tensorflow
+A classifier(neural network) built using tensorflow.